-Antigua and Barbuda will be reopening to international visitors starting June 4th.
+Antigua and Barbuda has officially reopened to international visitors on June 4th.

 The island will welcome its first international flight since the island shut its borders due to the outbreak of Covid-19.

 Tourism Minister Charles Fernandez, speaking during a virtual meeting on “Reopening Antigua and Barbuda For Tourism,” on Monday, said that an American Airlines flight from Miami is due to land on June 4, bringing the first set of international passenger flight in 10 weeks.

 Important Updates: July 9

 Additional news has been released since this blog was published.
 Here is the most up to date info about visiting Antigua and Barbuda, with the original article continuing below